1. What are the legal foundations of the financial support system for audiovisual production?

 If the entrepreneur does not start production within 3 months from the date specified in the agreement on granting financial support as the starting date, the Institute may withdraw from the contract.
 After the withdrawal from the contract, the application can be re-submitted only once.

-7. What happens if, as a result of the audit, PISF determines that the entrepreneur does not fulfil obligations resulting from the Act or contract for financial support?
+7. What happens if, as a result of the audit, PISF concludes that the entrepreneur does not fulfill obligations resulting from the Act or contract for financial support?